encode/httpx/docs/advanced.md

 >>> base64.b64decode(auth)
 b'alice:ecila123'
 ```

+!!! warning "Gotcha: request-level `auth=None` may not do what you'd expect"
+    Even if `auth` can be overridden at the request level, it cannot be _disabled_ at the request level.

+    Like for headers, params and cookies, `client.get(..., auth=None)` will be treated as "use the client default", instead of "don't use auth".
+(This is the same than if you didn't pass `auth=None` at all.)

+    In some cases you can get away with removing the `Authorization` header on the [request instance](#request-instances), but for complex auth flows this most likely won't be enough.

+    To reliably disable auth on a specific request, consider using a separate `Client` instance that doesn't have a client-level `auth`.

 If you need finer-grained control on the merging of client-level and request-level parameters, see [Request instances](#request-instances).